 Access to Publication

-Deposited publications are available via PublicationSG online catalogue.
+Records of deposited publications are available via PublicationSG online catalogue.
 You can search and place a reservation to consult the publications.
 As the purpose of Legal Deposit is to preserve our nation's published heritage, deposited titles will be for reference only at the Lee Kong Chian Reference Library.
 For more information about this service, please visit PublicationSG.